 The summer months are approaching quickly here in Camas, Washougal, and Vancouver, Washington.
-During this period, your lawn may start to shows signs of stress.
+During this period, your lawn may start to show signs of stress.
 There are many reasons that can cause your lawn to lose its luster.
 A lot of those causes center around a lack of proper nutrients in the soil.
 For this reason, it is important to understand the importance of why and when to fertilize your lawn.
 Please keep in mind, that every lawn is different and has different needs, so this should be used as an introduction to fertilization and not a definitive source of information.

 When do I Fertilize?

 During early spring, your lawn is coming out of the winter dormancy; the period of time during winter where your lawn is hibernating and not focusing on new growth.
 During the dormant period, your lawn lives off the nutrients it has stored throughout the growing season.
 Therefore, by the time spring begins, your lawn can often be lacking some vital nutrients.
 Hence, it is a good idea to apply a good amount of fertilizer to your lawn as soon as spring begins.
 If you are concerned about weeds in your lawn, it may be a good idea to use a fertilizer that contains a preemergent, as this will help to kill off weeds before they are even allowed to germinate and spread.